brandonsavage/Upload/README.md

 ### Unit Testing

 All pull requests must be accompanied by passing unit tests and complete code coverage.
 This repository uses phpunit and Composer.
-You must `composer install` to install this package's dependencies before the unit tests will run.
-Unit tests rely on (vfsStream)[http://vfs.bovigo.org/] to replicate a physical filesystem in memory.
+You must run `composer install` to install this package's dependencies before the unit tests will run.
+Unit tests rely on [vfsStream](http://vfs.bovigo.org/) to replicate a physical filesystem in memory.

 ## Author